MeruLeo/MeruLeo/README.md

 # 👋 Hi there, I'm Amirali

-🚀 Fullstack Web Developer | Passionate about blending **Art & Technology** to create impactful digital experiences
+🚀 Fullstack Web Developer — blending Art & Technology to craft meaningful digital experiences.

-💡 Specialized in **React, Next.js, Node.js, and MongoDB**, with a strong focus on crafting seamless user interfaces and scalable architectures.
+💡 Skilled in React, Next.js, Node.js, and MongoDB, focused on clean UI and scalable backend design.
-🎨 My philosophy: *Technology should not only work — it should feel like art.*
+🎨 Technology shouldn’t just work — it should feel like art.
-🌍 Always eager to take on challenging projects, contribute to impactful solutions, and grow as a developer.
+🌍 Open to challenging projects and opportunities to build impactful products.

 ---